BA-Huz/CS455-Hang-Time/README.md

 Ask Trevor

 ## Bug Report
 Currently we have radio buttons that will have no effect.
-When creating an event you will see 3 radio buttons that say "Non Repetitive", "Daily Event", and "Weekly Event". as of now these widgets are not hooked up to anything. see [Recurring Events](#recurring-events) for details.
+When creating an event you will see 3 radio buttons that say "Non Repetitive", "Daily Event", and "Weekly Event". as of now these widgets are not hooked up to anything.
+See [Recurring Events](#recurring-events) for details.

 See a bug we dont?
 Feel free to help us squash it by contacting us about it.